 The Rule of St Benedict

 The Rule of St Benedict is a book of 73 chapters describing the organisation of the life of monks living in community and striving by means of the common life, ascetic practice, prayer and work to experience a life of fellowship with God.
 Its tone and tenor can be summed up in the motto of the Benedictine Confederation PAX (“peace”) and the traditional adage ORA ET LABORA (“pray and work”).
-Its richness is that it fosters an understanding of the relational nature of human beings, it provides for a spiritual father to support individual ascetic effort and spiritual growth.
+Benedict had a deep personal love of Jesus and his rule is Rule is wise, humane, tolerant and moderate.
+It stresses humility before God and each other.
+Its richness is that it fosters an understanding of the relational nature of human beings on their individual journeys to God.
+It provides for a spiritual father to support individual ascetic effort and spiritual growth.

 Benedict seems to have lived his life immersed in an atmosphere of prayer and it was this prayer that made him alive to the concrete needs of his neighbours.